JetBrains/teamcity-documentation/topics/customizing-notifications.md

 __Email Notifier__

-* __subject__ \- subject of the email message to send
+* __subject__ – subject of the email message to send
-* __body__ \- plain text of the email message to send
+* __body__ – plain text of the email message to send
-* __bodyHtml__ \- This is the optional HTML text of the email message to send.
+* __bodyHtml__ – (optional) HTML text of the email message to send.
 It will be included together with plain text part of the message.
 However, if it is present in the template, it should be customized as well.
-* __headers__ \- (optional) Raw list of additional headers to include into an email.
+* __headers__ – (optional) raw list of additional headers to include into an email.
 One header per line.
 For example:

 ```XML